alextang809/RhyCare/README.md

 2. [could-have] The app has a "filter by time" function for users to select to view records within a specific period.
 3. [could-have] The app has a "generate chart" function generating charts to better reflect changes of height/weight/BMI.
 4. [could-have] The app has a "sort" function to reverse the order of the list.
 (Note that the list can only be sorted by time automatically.)
 5. [could-have] Each record is clickable.
-Users can save/share a record as image or delete the record.
+Users can save/share a record as an image or delete the record.
 6. A few UI elements have been improved (including coloring cards according to BMI levels).

 **Settings Page**